IZANAGI

 • The format matches the message.A service teaching people to spot manipulative design shouldn’t inflate perceived value with length.

 • Short content invites revisiting.Understanding deepens through repetition.
-At 7 minutes, re-watching feels effortless — the spacing effect in action.
+Within 7 minutes, re-watching feels effortless — the spacing effect in action.

 Understanding removes blame